 The history should try to rule out systemic associations.

 A comprehensive ocular examination should be performed.
-This includes visual acuity, refraction, intraocular pressure, ocular motility, examination of ocular adnexa, lacrimal system, cornea, anterior chamber, iris, pupillary reaction including a relative afferent pupillary defect, lens, and fundus.
+This includes visual acuity, refraction, intraocular pressure, ocular motility, the examination of the ocular adnexa, lacrimal system, cornea, anterior chamber, iris, pupillary reaction including a relative afferent pupillary defect, lens, and fundus.

 Clinically, angioid streaks are characterized by:

-Associated features include
+Associated features include: